andrewklein98/IMS-Starter/README.md

 ```
 Change it so that the referenced file is the location on your computer.
 It should look like this:
 ```
-FileWriter write = new FileWriter("<your_filename>");
+FileWriter write = new FileWriter("<your_file_pathway>");

 ```
-*Note - You might see that there are a number of backslashes in the file path, this is because it is an escape character in java, so needs to be added to tell it to use the backslash in the string*
+*Note - You might see that there are a number of backslashes \ in the file path, this is because it is an escape character in java, so we need to preceed a \ with a \ to tell java to use the backslash in the string, and not ignore the next character*

 ### Using the project
 When you click run the project will ask you for your username and password, these are the user name and password that you set for the SQL database.